junglesta/wherenodoctor/_posts/2016-01-01-06-right-and-wrong-uses-of-modern-medicines.md

       Penicillin works only against certain types of infections.
 Use of penicillin for sprains, bruises, or any pain or fever is a great mistake.
 As a general rule, injuries that do not break the skin, even if they make large bruises, have no danger of infection; they do not need to be treated with penicillin or any other antibiotic.
 Neither penicillin nor other antibiotics helps colds (see p.
 163).

       Penicillin is dangerous for some people.
-Before using it, know its risks and the precautions you must take—see pages 70 and 350.
+Before using it, know its risks and the precautions you must take, see pages 70 and 350.

   5. **Gentamicin  (Garamycin)** (p.
 358)